nbb2/rgtfun/paper.md

 # Theory
 ## The Intermolecular Potential

 The intermolecular potential describes the potential energy between two atoms or molecules and is a function of their distance $r$.
-The actual shape of the potential energy surface of two molecules is unique to the pair and detemrined using quantum chemistry software [@valiev_nwchem_2010] or experiments [@amdur_experimental_1961;@amdur_repulsive_1949; @amdur_scattering_1954;@ruzic_total_1984].
+The actual shape of the potential energy surface of two molecules is unique to the pair and determined using quantum chemistry software [@valiev_nwchem_2010] or experiments [@amdur_experimental_1961;@amdur_repulsive_1949; @amdur_scattering_1954;@ruzic_total_1984].
 RGTFun currently supports the following intermolecular potential models:

 - Coulomb Potential